ampproject/amp-toolbox/packages/cors/README.md

 ### Origin verification

-By default, the AMP CPRS middleware will only allow requests from AMP Caches listed on https://cdn.ampproject.org/caches.json (with the addition of `bing-amp.com`).
+By default, the AMP CORS middleware will only allow requests from AMP Caches listed on https://cdn.ampproject.org/caches.json (with the addition of `bing-amp.com`).
 All other origins will receive a `403` response.
 To allow requests from all origins, disable this via the `verifyOrigin` option: